 A lot of times, when you discover a discrepancy in what’s supposed to happen, you can confront an engineer and tell him or her that something isn’t working correctly.
 Or you can make suggestions for improving workflows, terms, responses, error messages, etc. You can’t do this if you’re just taking notes about what engineers say, or if you’re just copying information from wiki specs or engineer-written pages.

 When things don’t work, you can identify and log bugs in issue tracking systems such as JIRA.
 This is helpful to the team overall and increases your own credibility with the engineers.
-It’s also immensely fun to log a bug against an engineer’s code, because it shows that you’ve discovered flaws and errors in the system.
+It’s also immensely fun to log a bug against an engineer’s code, because it shows that you’ve discovered flaws and errors in what the “gods of code” have created.

 Other times, the bugs are within your own documentation.
 For example, I had one of my parameters wrong.
 Instead of